marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 I had the misfortune of having this integration go down briefly due to an outage with the Plex authentication server.

 {{< image src="plex-status-page.jpg" >}}
+  Visible is a screenshot of the Plex status page cropped to show two sections: "Authentication and API server" and "Plex website".
+Visible for the first section a couple of outages over a 90 day period equally a total uptime of 99.81%.
 {{< /image >}}

 As one might imagine, we're still at the mercy of (fairly invisible) DRM under the hood.
 No authentication server surely means no way to verify who has rights to play Tidal content.